Forms & Documents

 Link to form located at bottom of page

-Looking to change your meal plan?
-Refer to the 'Meal Plan Change Request Forms' section below.
+Please refer to the 'Meal Plan Change Request Forms' section below.

 All residential students are required to purchase a Loyola University Chicago Meal Plan.
 First and Second-Year Students may choose one of the All-Access Plans.
 Junior/Senior Students may choose an All-Access Plan or one of the Declining Balance Plans.
 Residents of Baumhart Hall may choose a meal plan or opt out of the Meal Plan Requirement.